LinuxCommandLibrary

 -f

-Show associated APK file path
+Show associated APK file path.

 -d

-Show only disabled packages
+Show only disabled packages.

 -e

-Show only enabled packages
+Show only enabled packages.

 -s

-Show only system packages
+Show only system packages.

 -3

-Show only third-party packages
+Show only third-party packages.

 -i

-Show installer for each package
+Show installer for each package.

 -u

-Include uninstalled packages
+Include uninstalled packages.

 --user userid_

-List packages for specific user
+List packages for a specific user.

 CAVEATS

 Output format may vary slightly between Android versions.
 System packages include both true system apps and apps installed in the system partition.
 Some packages may be hidden and not appear in standard listings.
+Flags like `--show-versioncode` and `--apex-only` require newer Android versions.

 HISTORY